EasyMapper/Productivity

 Fundamental benefits of mind maps 46

 In other words, the structure was lost.
 Also, it has the page numbers.
-If you paste this text into EasyMapper as new mind map, it looks like below.
+If you paste this text into EasyMapper as new mind map, it will look like the mind map below.

 That is, we would have to recompose the structure, edit the root to insert a title and edit each topic to remove the page numbers.

-We can change the table of contents of the document to not display page numbers, and the copied text would look like below.
+We can change the table of contents of the document to not display page numbers, and the copied text would look as pictured below.
 We are free from numbering only.

 Table of Contents